 The development is located within the City of Bath Conservation Area and the designated World Heritage Site.
-The site is visible from a number of Grade I and Grade II listed buildings and from the public domain.
+The site is visible from a number of Grade I and Grade II listed buildings, and from the public domain.

-Whilst the new dwelling has been clad using inappropriate stone, Officers do not consider it expedient to seek to the removal of the stone from the dwelling.
-This is because the dwelling is not clearly visible from the public viewpoint; in addition the detailed design means that the occupiers of the neighbouring properties predominantly view the roof of the new dwelling or glazed sections.
+Whilst the new dwelling has been clad (in part) using inappropriate stone, your officers do not consider it expedient to seek to the removal of the stone from the dwelling for the reasons that the dwelling is not clearly visible from the public viewpoint; and the detailed design means that the occupiers of the neighbouring properties predominantly view the roof or glazed sections of the new dwelling.
 This reduces the impact of the unauthorised material.
 However, the boundary wall, which is clad using the same unauthorised stone, is constructed next to a busy public footpath and considered detrimental to the setting of the surrounding listed buildings.
-It fails to either preserve or enhance the Conservation Area and is, in fact harmful to the character and appearance of both the World Heritage Site and Conservation Area.
-The stone continues to cause significant harm because its overall appearance with an orange colour and contrasting jointing appears as an incongruous feature and is therefore contrary to policy D.2, D.4, BH.2 and BH.6 respectively.
+It fails to either preserve or enhance the Conservation Area and is, in fact, harmful to the character and appearance of both the World Heritage Site and Conservation Area.
+The stone continues to cause significant harm because its overall appearance - with an orange colour and contrasting jointing - appears as an incongruous feature and is therefore contrary to policies D.2, D.4, BH.2 and BH.6 of the Local Plan.

 Whilst the current owner has stated that she does not intend to drive through the gate, she has been unwilling to amend the boundary treatment as has been suggested.
 It remains possible for either the current owner or future owners to drive through the gates across the public footpath.
 This would result in a hazard to pedestrians using the path.
-The surface materials used within the parking area are loose in nature and present a hazard to users of the public footpath and to the highway in St. James's Park contrary to policy T.24.
+The surface materials used within the parking area are loose in nature and present a hazard to users of the public footpath and to the highway in St. James's Park, contrary to policy T.24 of the Local Plan.

-In the circumstances, enforcement action against the materials used on the boundary walls and the parking area surface and gates is therefore considered expedient.
+In the circumstances, enforcement action in respect of the materials used on the boundary walls; the surfacing of the parking area; and the gates to/from the parking area is therefore considered expedient.